Marcao02/complaw-deeptech/companyDelta/README.md

 We combine actions of the same type within the same dependency stage, into an aggregate document.

 For example, if a dependency stage contains three directors resolutions, the software should group those three directors resolutions into a single document for signature purposes.

+## External Integrations

+Initially we hardcode the dependencies.

+It may be possible to represent the dependency rules using something like [SBVR](https://en.wikipedia.org/wiki/Semantics_of_Business_Vocabulary_and_Business_Rules).

+After we do that we can generate the legal sequence (using an SMT solver?) as a model that satisfies the rule constraints.

 ```
 20171009-14:49:24 mengwong@venice2:~/non-db-src/l/compiler/companyDelta% stack build && stack exec companyDelta-exe  -- examples/case1/before.json examples/case1/after.json | ppsh